-Call ActionNYC at 800-354-0365 to connect with City-funded, free and safe immigration legal help.
+Call ActionNYC at 800-354-0365 – Monday through Friday, between 9am to 6pm – to connect with City-funded, free and safe immigration legal help.
 We will continue to update this page as more information becomes available.

-Due to the ongoing legal challenges, on November 2019, USCIS automatically extended the validity of TPS documents for El Salvador, Haiti, Honduras, Nepal, Nicaragua, and Sudan through January 4, 2021.
-Thus, TPS recipients may need to renew their work authorization and documents by January 4, 2021.
-TPS recipients should continue to check the USCIS website to monitor for any further extension announcements and reach out to a trusted legal representative with any questions about the need to renew their work authorization and documents.
+Due to the ongoing legal challenges, on December 9, 2020, USCIS automatically extended the validity of TPS documents for El Salvador, Haiti, Honduras, Nepal, Nicaragua, and Sudan through October 4, 2021.
+TPS recipients should continue to check the USCIS website to monitor for any further announcements and reach out to a trusted legal representative with any questions about the validity of their work authorization and documents.

 Temporary Protected Status (TPS) allows individuals from certain countries to remain in the United States if it is unsafe for them to return to their home country due to a humanitarian emergency there.
 For example, the federal government may designate a country for TPS if there is an armed conflict (e.g., civil war) or a natural disaster (e.g., earthquake).
 TPS enables recipients to work in the United States lawfully and protects them from deportation as long as the TPS designation is in effect.